OpenIndy/OpenIndy.github.io/_posts/news/2017-08-23-bundle-adjustment.md

 Here you can download [OpenIndy version 0.6.0-14](https://openindy.github.io/download/).

 The following blog will guide you through OpenIndy and how to use the bundle adjustment.
-As an example job, we will check if a tube is in level.
+To demonstrate a use-case where the bundle adjustment is useful, we will check if a tube is leveled.

 <h1>Preparation</h1>

-To check if the tube is in level, we will measure a circle on both sides of the tube.
+To check if the tube is leveled, we will measure a circle on both sides of the tube.
 To do so, we need to link our two tracker stations, one on each side.
 We solve this step by sticking 4 drift points around our tube.
 We measure them from both stations and run a bundle adjustment to link our stations and all the measured data.

 <figure>
 	<p align="middle"><a href="/images/news/bundle/overview compoints and tube.jpg"><img src="/images/news/bundle/overview compoints and tube.jpg"></a> </p>